 13. Get Help

 Professional help is available to you.
-If you’ve tried all the steps and find yourself still continuing to struggle with forgiving someone, maybe a counselor or therapist can help walk you step-by-step through the journey.
+If you’ve tried all the steps and find yourself still continuing to struggle with forgiving, maybe a counselor or therapist can help walk you step-by-step through the journey.

 We all have hang-ups from time to time that prevent us from moving forward.
 Forgiving others who deeply hurt us can sometimes seem like an overwhelming task.
 Counselors are trained professionals who give you a professional perspective on the matter.